timescale/docs/use-timescale/services/maintenance.md

 ## Upgrade to a new PostgreSQL version

-Timescale Cloud currently supports PostgreSQL&nbsp;12, 13, 14, and 15.
+Timescale currently supports PostgreSQL&nbsp;12, 13, 14, and 15.
 You can see
-your PostgreSQL and Timescale versions from the Timescale Cloud service overview page.
+your PostgreSQL and Timescale versions from the Timescale service overview page.

 <!-- TODO: Add screenshot
 <img class="main-content__illustration"
     src="FIXME"
-    alt="The Timescale Cloud dashboard, showing the PostgreSQL and Timescale versions"
+    alt="The Timescale dashboard, showing the PostgreSQL and Timescale versions"
 />
 -->